aheald-quadball/us-quadball-rulebook/rulebook.md

 A. A possessed ball becomes out-of-bounds only when the player possessing it becomes out.
 B. An unpossessed ball becomes out-of-bounds when one of the following occur:
 i.
 The ball touches anything that is out-of-bounds, including the boundary line.
  ii.
-The quadball is in contact with a player who is out-of-bounds.
+The Quadball is in contact with a player who is out-of-bounds.
 C. A live dodgeball becomes dead immediately upon becoming out-of-bounds.
 D. Play is not stopped for a dodgeball going out-of-bounds.
-E. When a live quadball goes out-of-bounds, the referee shall declare “boundary” and indicate the inbounding player.
+E. When a live Quadball goes out-of-bounds, the referee shall declare “boundary” and indicate the inbounding player.
 i.
-If a player on the opposing team possesses the quadball, they must drop it. ii.
-All chasers on the non-inbounding team must return or remain inbounds and cease interfering with the inbounding player. iii.Play is stopped if the non-inbounding team fails to follow the above requirements, or if the head referee judges that retrieval of the quadball may unnecessarily delay the game.
+If a player on the opposing team possesses the Quadball, they must drop it. ii.
+All chasers on the non-inbounding team must return or remain inbounds and cease interfering with the inbounding player. iii.Play is stopped if the non-inbounding team fails to follow the above requirements, or if the head referee judges that retrieval of the Quadball may unnecessarily delay the game.
-F. When a dead quadball goes out-of-bounds after a score, it is returned to the formerly defending keeper, and does not need to be inbounded.
+F. When a dead Quadball goes out-of-bounds after a score, it is returned to the formerly defending keeper, and does not need to be inbounded.
 i.
-Play is not stopped for a dead quadball going out-of-bounds unless the head referee judges that retrieval of the quadball may unnecessarily delay the game.
+Play is not stopped for a dead Quadball going out-of-bounds unless the head referee judges that retrieval of the Quadball may unnecessarily delay the game.
 G. It is illegal to propel a ball with the intent of sending any ball out-of-bounds.
 H. A ball that is out-of-bounds cannot be used to knock out an opponent or score a goal until it has been properly inbounded.